wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin8.md

 The third is a STOPGAP tomolist, which links the paths and names of the tomograms to use with the `tomo_num` field in the tomolist and motivelist; this is used for subtomogram extraction.

-1. In MATLAB, load the motivelist from the `tomo/` directory we have already generated:
+1. In the STOPGAP Console, load the motivelist from the `tomo/` directory we have already generated:

         motl = sg_motl_read2('allmotl_1.star');